-- 1. Read the Owner's Manual and all labels before operating this snowmobile.
-Become familiar with all of the operating controls and their function.
-Consult a Yamaha dealer about any control or function you do not understand. - 2.
-This snowmobile was not manufactured for use on public streets, roads, or highways.
-Such use is prohibited by law, and you could collide with another vehicle. - 3.
+- 851-006 - 4.
 Do not operate the snowmobile after drinking alcohol or taking drugs.
-Your ability to operate the snowmobile is reduced by the influence of alcohol or drugs. - 4.
-For safety and proper care of the snowmobile, always perform the pre-operation checks on pages 6-1-6-11 before starting the engine.
+Your ability to operate the snowmobile is reduced by the influence of alcohol or drugs. - 5.
+For safety and proper care of the snowmobile, always perform the pre-operation checks on pages 6-1-6-12 before starting the engine.
 Check the throttle, brake, and steering for proper operation every time before starting the engine.
-Make sure that the throttle lever moves freely and it returns to the home position when it is released. - 5.
+Make sure that the throttle lever moves freely and it returns to the home position when it is released. - 6.
 Apply the parking brake before starting the engine.
 Never drive the snowmobile with the parking brake applied.
-This may overheat the brake disc and reduce braking ability. - 6.
-Do not allow anyone to stand behind the snowmobile when starting, inspecting, or adjusting the snowmobile.
-A broken track, track fittings, or debris thrown by the track could be dangerous to the operator or bystanders.

-- 7. Handle fuel with care; it is HIGHLY FLAMMABLE. - Never add fuel when the engine is running or hot.
+This may overheat the brake disc and reduce braking ability.

+- 7. Do not allow anyone to stand behind the snowmobile when starting, inspecting, or adjusting the snowmobile.
+A broken track, track fittings, or debris thrown by the track could be dangerous to the operator or bystanders. - 8.
+Handle fuel with care; it is HIGHLY FLAMMABLE. - Never add fuel when the engine is running or hot.
 Allow the engine to cool for several minutes after running. - Use an approved fuel container. - Fill the fuel tank outdoors with extreme care.
 Never remove the fuel cap indoors.
 Never fill the fuel tank indoors. - Never refuel while smoking or in the vicinity of an open flame. - Make sure that the fuel tank cap is closed securely after refueling.
-Wipe up any spilled fuel immediately. - 8.
+Wipe up any spilled fuel immediately. - 9.
 If you swallow some gasoline, inhale a lot of gasoline vapor, or get some gasoline into your eyes, see your doctor immediately.
-If any gasoline spills on your skin or clothing, immediately wash your skin with soap and water, and change your clothes.

-9. Wear protective clothing.
+If any gasoline spills on your skin or clothing, immediately wash your skin with soap and water, and change your clothes. - 10.
+Wear protective clothing.
 Wear an approved helmet, and a face shield or goggles.
 Also, wear a good quality snowmobile suit, boots, and a pair of gloves or mittens that will permit use of your thumbs and fingers for operation of the controls.